GDHadeel/Robot-Arm-Control-with-Joint-State-Publisher-and-MoveIt/README.md

 ---

-# Task4: Controlling the robot arm by Moveit and kinematics
+# Task4: Control the robot arm by Moveit and kinematics

 1. **Prerequisites:**
    * Ensure MoveIt is installed: